ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 compiler/transpiler).
 In the parsing phase of `cdoc` we are going to map the lines of text in a source file onto `doc` and `section` data structures.
-Then in the printing phase we are going to spit out some HTML representation of those data structures independent of the original C source.
+Then in the printing phase we are going to spit out an HTML representation of those data structures independent of the original C source.

 ```txt